Sandraolis/hng13-stage4-vpcctl/README.md

          via Host Interface

+# 🧱 About vpcctl

+I built a custom CLI tool called vpcctl, written in Bash.
+It automates the creation of VPCs, subnets, bridges, NAT gateways, firewall policies, and cleanup — just like AWS VPC operations.
+The CLI supports commands such as:

+vpc create → to create a new virtual VPC subnet add → to add subnets inside a VPC
+NAT enable → to allow internet access for public subnets firewall apply → to enforce security group–style rules and destroy-all → to clean up all resources after testing.

+# 🧱 Firewall Rules Example (rules.json)

+The rules.json file defines the firewall rules dynamically.
+It works like AWS security groups, allowing or blocking specific ports and protocols.
+For example, my configuration allows ports 80 and 443 but denies port 22

+{
+  "subnet": "10.20.1.0/24",
+  "ingress": [
+    {"port": 80, "protocol": "tcp", "action": "allow"},
+    {"port": 22, "protocol": "tcp", "action": "deny"},
+    {"port": 443, "protocol": "tcp", "action": "allow"}
+  ]
+}

+These rules are applied to the namespace using iptables, ensuring that only allowed traffic passes through.

+1.🚀  About setup.sh

+The setup.sh script is the main automation for this entire project.
+It performs all the steps automatically — from creating the VPC to cleanup.
+Here’s what it does in order

+2.🚀  About VPC and Subnets Creation:

+It creates a new VPC named vpcA and sets up both public and private subnets with their respective CIDR ranges.

+3.🚀  About NAT Gateway Setup:

+It enables NAT on the public subnet so that only public instances have outbound internet access.

+4.🚀  About Connectivity Tests:

+The script then tests connectivity the public subnet should reach the internet while the private subnet remains isolated.

+5.🚀  About  Firewall Enforcement:

+It applies the JSON-based firewall rules to the public subnet and displays the iptables table to verify access control.

+6.🚀  About Web Server Test:

+A simple Python HTTP server is deployed inside the public subnet to simulate an app.
+The private subnet is then tested to ensure it can reach port 80, while port 22 remains blocked.

+7.🚀  About Cleanup.sh:

+Finally, the script performs a complete teardown — deleting all namespaces, bridges, veth pairs, and rules.
+This ensures idempotency, meaning the setup can be safely run again without duplication.
+It starts by removing any previous VPCs or bridges to ensure a clean environment.

 ---

 # 🧩 Project Structure

 vpc-lab/
 ├── vpcctl # Bash CLI for creating VPCs, subnets, NAT & firewall